Josephtamhk/UnityPhysXPlugin/README.md

 1. Make sure `where swig` (`which swig` for Windows) points to your newly built swig.
 (Set PATH variable)

 ### On Windows
-1. Store a copy the generated .cs files in Wrapper somewhere.
-We will only be replacing NativePINVOKE.cs!
+1. Store a copy the previously generated .cs files in Wrapper somewhere.
+We will only be replacing `NativePINVOKE.cs`!
 1. Add the `-monoaotcompat` flag to your `CMAKE_SWIG_FLAGS` (`set(CMAKE_SWIG_FLAGS ${CMAKE_SWIG_FLAGS} -namespace NVIDIA.PhysX -nodefaultctor -monoaotcompat)`)
 1. Generate and build the VS2017 solution as usual.
 You will only need the generated `NativePINVOKE.cs` file.
 Store that somewhere.